ewoks-kit/ewoksorange/doc/index.rst

 .. warning::

     ewoksorange comes without any predefined Qt binding.
-You will need to install one to use `ewoksorange` For example if you want to add pyqt5 to your environment you can use:
+You will need to install one to use `ewoksorange` Possible bindings are PyQt5, PyQt6, PySide2.
+For example, to use PyQt5:

     .. code:: bash